8thHalfHour/api-resources/README.md

 # api-resources
-This contains a collection of API Docs and Design resources that I have found helpful in developing stellar API documentation.
+This contains a collection of *completely free* API Docs and Design resources that I have found helpful in developing stellar API documentation.

 ## API design guidelines, styleguides, schemas
 ### Collections